 Explore the Bhagavad Gita’s teachings on harnessing the power of yoga during times of difficulty or crisis.
 In this interactive seminar with Simon Haas, we will examine the four signs of a dark night of the soul, and explore how to overcome fear, lamentation and confusion: the three types of suffering associated with time.

 In daily life, especially our work, we may feel tired, disconnected, uninspired or bored.
 Alternatively, we may be deeply attached to outcomes, very controlling, and always anxious about the future.
-These are all “unskilful” ways of acting.
-In the Bhagavad Gita, Krishna teaches Arjuna about Karma-yoga, the yoga of skilful action, which allows us to discover our purpose and find deep fulfilment in life by living in accord with our nature.
-In this seminar, we’ll explore Krishna’s three easy steps of Karma-yoga.
+These are all unskilful ways of acting.
+Karma-yoga, the yoga of skilful action, allows us to discover our purpose and find deep fulfilment by living in accord with our nature.
+In this seminar, we’ll explore the three easy steps of Karma-yoga.

 In the Bhagavad Gita, Krishna’s very first teaching to Arjuna is to remember who he is.
 We are not this physical body we inhabit, Krishna explains, which is like a machine or a garment.
 Neither are we our mind-made self, with all its problems and heavy burdens, which lives between the unsatisfying past and the fearful future.
 We are spiritual beings.
 Once we remember who we are, we can act on the field of life with freedom, clarity and power.

 In this seminar, we will explore the Bhagavad Gita’s teachings on the gunas, three dynamic qualities that combine to create our perceptual world.
-We will learn how best to use the gunas (1) in our communication, (2) in the way we begin a project or endeavour, (3) in how we teach and practise yoga, (4) in what we choose to eat and consume, and (5) in the way we perceive and approach time.
+We will learn how best to use the gunas (1) in our communication, (2) in the way we begin or end a project or a relationship, (3) in how we teach and practise yoga, (4) in what we choose to eat and consume, and (5) in the way we perceive and approach time.
 Being able to differentiate between the three gunas helps us be more effective in our daily life, and is itself a form of yoga.
-If there is time, we’ll also explore how an advanced yogi transcends the three gunas.
+If there is time, we’ll also explore how an advanced yogi or yogini transcends the three gunas.

 The “wealth of the gods” is a precious cache of unearthly qualities: fearlessness, strength, discipline, love, kindness, peace, vitality, patience, inspiration and much more.
-Culturing these helpful qualities—amassing this type of capital, the “wealth of the gods”—is a form of yoga, Krishna explains to Arjuna in the Bhagavad Gita.
+Culturing these helpful qualities—amassing this type of capital, the “wealth of the gods”—is a form of yoga, the Bhagavad Gita explains.
 In this seminar, we’ll explore where to find the treasure of the gods and goddesses, as well as how to collect this wealth through asana, or yoga postures.